-Skills: Sorting, attentive listening, word/picture associations
+Skills: sorting, attentive listening, word/picture associations

-Background: In Spheres All Year, there are 16 spheres depicted in the four seasons.
+Background: In Spheres All Year, there are 16 spheres depcited in the four seasons.
 These spheres represent how we think about the seasons in our minds, so they are indicative of the pictures we paint in our heads when we think of the seasons, such as ice cream being attributed to the summertime or snow falling in winter.
 In this activity, students will put their associations to the test and match images to the season they typically represent.

 - 1. Print the Sorting by Seasons images out.
 Make a few copies of these for enough students to be in groups of four for this activity.
-Cut the images out from the pages to make sets for each of the groups (you can also laminate these pictures if you desire). - 2.
+Cut the images out from the pages in any shape you'd like to make sets for each of the groups to have one (You can also laminate these pictures if you desire). - 2.
 Evenly separate students into groups of four and have them seated in different parts of the room.
 Pass out one set of the 16 images to each group. - 3.
 Read Spheres All Year aloud to your class.
-As you read, each group should would together to move their images, which are spheres from the book, into the different seasons.
-Pause after each season for a minute or two to give students time to find the images and sort them.
+As you read, students should move the images, which are spheres from the book, into the different seasons as groups, pausing after each season for a minute or two to give students time to find the images and sort them into one group.
 This means that all of the spring-related spheres will be in one group, the fall-related spheres in another group, and so on.
 It might be helpful to read a little slower as they do this activity. - 4.
 After you finish reading Spheres All Year, give the class an extra three minutes to complete the activity and finalize their groupings. - 5.
 Review and discuss the activity as a class.